kingychiu/target-permutation-importances/docs/index.md

 )
 ```

+Note: Tree models are greedy.
+Usually it is a good idea to introduce some randomness into the tree model by setting `colsample_*` params.
+It forces the model to explore the importances of different features.
+In other words, setting these
+parameters avoid some features are under representative in the importance calculation.

 **Changing null importances calculation**

 You can pick your own calculation method by changing `permutation_importance_calculator`.
 There are 2 provided calculations:
 - `tpi.compute_permutation_importance_by_subtraction`